Jana Wendt: Fiction

+Other activities

 Delivering the second Andrew Olle Media Lecture in 1997, Wendt said of the profession:

 Wendt presented the Logies Hall of Fame award to the program 60 Minutes at the 2018 Logies.

 Personal life

 Wendt married producer Brendan Ward in 1984 and they have one son, Daniel.

 In 2004, a painting of Wendt by artist Evert Ploeg won the Packing Room Prize at the Archibald Prize.

 Awards

 Wendt won the 1992 Gold Logie Award for her role as host of A Current Affair.
 She was not at the presentation to accept her award, citing commitments to A Current Affair, based in Sydney, while the awards were being presented in Melbourne.

 Wendt won a Lifetime Achievement Award at the 2018 Kennedy Awards.